-The Sharg Alneel area represents the foot of the gentle slope of the Butana region [Fig. 3].
-The digital elevation model derived from the SRTM data shows gently sloping ground surface which is truncated by the occasional Jebeles [isolated hills] or series of hills corresponding to resistant rock outcrops.
+of the Butana region (Fig. 3).
+The digital elevation model derived from the SRTM data shows gently sloping ground surface which is truncated by the occasional Jebeles (isolated hills) or series of hills corresponding to resistant rock outcrops.
 The Blue Nile is the major drainage feature in the study area.
 Wadi Soba, Green valley and Wadi El Sileit are the main seasonal water courses which struck by the almost flat nature over much of the study area.
-They drain into the Blue.
-Nile with a regional parallel pattern and appear to be structurally controlled by east west lineaments [Fig. 3].
-The slope along wadi El Sileit, Green Valley and wadi Soba is approximately 49, 2.9^a and 10.8^a, respectively as measured from the DEM in east west direction [Fig. 4].
+They drain into the Blue Nile with a regional parallel pattern and appear to be structurally controlled by east west lineaments (Fig. 3).
+The slope along wadi El Sileit, Green Valley and wadi Soba is approximately 40, 2.90 and 10.80, respectively as measured from the DEM in east-west direction (Fig. 4).
 Consequently, the relatively steep slope may represent one of the factors contributing to the flood hazard during the rainy season.